 preparation in pipelines that can be handled independently, allowing for partial updates.

-3 – Data integration
+3 – Data integration FROM YOUR SOFTWARE

 To ensure the proper use of your embedded tool, the solution you will choose must be able to integrate simply into the existing IT environment.